On quasi-isospectrality of potentials and Riemannian manifolds: Examples

-A natural question that arises is whether two operators coming from the same Sturm-Liouville problem but with different boundary conditions may be isospectal or quasi-isospectral.
-The answer is yes, here we present a simple example.
+A natural question that arises is whether two operators defined by the same Sturm-Liouville differential expression but with different boundary conditions may be isospectral or quasi-isospectral.
+This question traces back to the foundational work of Sturm \cite{sturm1836equations} and Liouville \cite{liouville1836memoire} in $1836$, who first studied how boundary conditions influence the spectrum of such operators.
+We start with a simple example to throw light on this phenomenon.
+These are standard computations that we include here only for the sake of illustration.